amirdorri/amirdorri/README.md

 **Skills:**

-**I'm a passionate junior Android developer with a focus on creating beautiful and efficient user experiences.**
+**I'm a passionate junior Android developer and porn star with a focus on creating porn beautiful and efficient user experiences.**

 <img src="kotlin.jpeg" alt="Kotlin" width="30">